Travel Information Nepal

 Always walk clockwise around Buddhist stupas, chortens, or mani walls.
 Remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
 You may also have to remove any items made from leather, such as belts and bags.
 Most Hindu temples do not permit westerners to enter.

-It’s the custom to give a white scarf or Khata to a Buddhist abbot when you are introduced.
+It’s the custom to give a white scarf or Khada to a Buddhist abbot when you are introduced.
 The honorific title Rimpoche is usually bestowed on abbots.
 The scarves can easily be found at Tibetan shops.

 Visiting a Nepali Home